orbs-network/dkg-on-evm/README.md

 * testTimeouts.js - tests timeouts occurnce in enrollment and commitment phases.

 ### Test issues
-* The tests take rather long this would be fixed in the future.
-Right now it seems that generating in the Ganache the minimum number of accounts fot the test (i.e., 3 accounts) decreases the test time substantially.
+* The tests may take rather long time.
+Right now there are two options to make the test go faster without damaging the quality of the tests.
+First, make sure the timeouts, that are defined inside the DKG contract, are small.
+Second, make sure that the not too many account are created in the Ganache client (the minimum number of accounts for the tests to work properly is 3 accounts).

 ## Simulation
 To be added